rvango/langchain-playground/README.md

-# Project Name
+# Langchain playground

 ## Purpose

-The purpose of this project is to demonstrate the usage of the LangChain library in conjunction with the OpenAI GPT-3 language model to perform structured conversations and calculations.
+The purpose of this project is to demonstrate the usage of the LangChain library in conjunction with the OpenAI GPT language model to perform structured conversations and calculations.
 Specifically, it showcases how to create an agent that can answer questions and perform calculations using a structured tool, in this case, a multiplier function.

 ## Getting Started